 The IoT Prophets scheduled their speaking gigs and drafted their new books, all the while ignoring two fundamental realities.

-- Technology is useless unless its useful.
+- Technology is useless unless it’s useful.
 This is fundamental.
 Unless you are solving someone’s problem, you are inventing widgets destined for the trashcan.
 My old school household is running along just fine.
 I do not curse my toaster for not toasting toast.
 My Subzero is humming along just fine keeping my veggies cool.
 My washing machine is excellent.
 And I don’t even use my drier.
 (I live in Arizona, and the air does a better job than an electric clothes dryer.)
-Unless you can make a really compelling case for a new Internet-connected appliances, I have no reason to upgrade.
+Unless you can make a really compelling case for new Internet-connected appliances, I have no reason to upgrade.

 - Excellent user experience is hard.
 Connecting electronic devices or appliances to the Internet is not new at all, and it is not hard to do.
 The iPhone was successful not because it was the first Internet-connected phone, but because it worked, and it worked very very well.
 After the iPhone came out in 2007, the other Internet-connected phones were promptly tossed into the trash.
 Igniting an appliance with the Internet might be the easiest part.
 Everything that comes after that is hard, and most companies will try and fail.

 It was the year 2014, and these realities didn’t matter.
-The IoT echo chamber was getting louder with every day.
+The IoT echo chamber was getting louder every day.
 The future is soon!
 The future is now!!
 If you aren’t tossing out appliances and shopping for new ones, you are already behind.

 How the Predictions Were Wrong

 So here we are today at the beginning of 2018, four years later, and there is hardly prolific proof that IoT is here now.
-You can purchase virtual assistants like Siri, Alexa, and Google home, but they’re still works in progress.
+You can purchase virtual assistants like Siri, Alexa, and Google Home, but they’re still works in progress.
 To say that those products are flawed is an understatement.
 And those are innovations brought by our most powerful tech companies (Apple, Amazon, Google.)
-There’s a few little robot vacuums for sale too (pretty cool), but it seems like the rest of our appliances haven’t changed much.
+There are a few little robot vacuums for sale too (pretty cool), but it seems like the rest of our appliances haven’t changed much.